Skip to main content

 Sorting

 Pass sort=<field> to order results.
-Prefix with - for descending (sort=-date_created).
+Prefix with - for descending (sort=-published_date).

-Allowed fields: date_created, date_updated, title, read, estimated_time.
+Allowed fields: date_created, date_updated, published_date, estimated_time.

 Unsupported fields return 400 Bad Request so you know immediately something is wrong.